rankoliang/peeriq-data-challenge/README.md

 # PeerIQ Data Challenge

+## Background

+The goal of this program is to read csv fies from an s3 bucket and to store data into a postgres database.
+Monetary amounts are rounded up two digits after the decimal.
+Charged off `loan_status` fields, other `purpose` fields, and credit scores less than 700 are filtered out

 ## Getting Started

 These instructions will assume you are using a unix based OS and have python